NYS to still fully tax jobless benefits

 New York has been taxing unemployment checks for 50 years.
 The federal government has as well.
 But in response to massive COVID-related job losses, Congress and President Joe Biden last month approved the $10,200 exemption for taxpayers with less than $150,000 in modified adjusted gross income in 2020.

-Fifteen states and Washington, D.C. had enacted similar exemptions as of March 29, according to the Tax Foundation think tank in Washington.
+Fifteen states and Washington, D.C., had adopted similar exemptions as of March 29, according to the Tax Foundation think tank in Washington.

-"There has been no change to the taxable status of unemployment benefits," Mujica said in response to a Newsday question during a virtual news conference from Albany.
+"There has been no change to the taxable status of unemployment benefits" in New York, Mujica said in response to a Newsday question during a virtual news conference from Albany.
 "Those benefits have been subject to state tax for decades...That has not changed," he said.

 Babylon accountant Dan Martin said Wednesday that he has clients who were hoping for a state tax break on their unemployment benefits.